 General Honors Scholarships and American Studies Honors Scholarships are available through the Lee College Foundation.
-Please contact the Honors Office or the Financial Aid Office for details.
+Please contact the Honors Office or the Lee College Foundation.

 Honors Guidelines

 Students who wish to enroll in the Honors Program must have completed the TSIA or other approved test and must be considered College Ready in reading and writing.
 Students may be admitted into the program on a conditional basis with approval of the Honors Program Coordinator and recommendation(s) from previous instructor(s).
 Students who wish to pursue an Honors contract must also have the approval of the course instructor.